thegworld/gtx-browser/docs/infra/glossary.md

 * __Builder Group__: A logical grouping of builders.
-For example, the "chromium.linux" builder group is a set of builders that test basic functionality of Chromium on Linux.
+For example, the "chromium.linux" builder group is a set of builders that test basic functionality of GTx Browser on Linux.

 * __Waterfall__: A largely historical term that often refers to a particular grouping of Builders or Builder Groups.
 Examples include: